Fran2019/weather-everywhere/README.md

 # weather-everywhere

-# 🌦️ Weather Everywhere
+# 🌦️ **Weather Everywhere**

-**Weather Everywhere** is a widget built with **Node.js** that allows you to check the current weather of any city in the world 🌍 using a weather data API.
+  a widget built with **Node.js** that allows you to check the current weather of any city in the world 🌍 using a weather data API.

 ## ✨ Features
 - 🌡️ Current temperature